PromptAntics/myNexus/README.md

 1. **Upload Files**: Drag and drop files into the upload zone or click to select files.
 2. **Prompt Development**: Write and edit prompts in the rich text editor.
-3. **Generate Outputs**: Click "Develop" to generate text, image, or speech outputs.
+3. **Generate Outputs**: Click to generate text, image, or speech outputs.
 4. **Debug Prompts**: Use the debug tool to refine and optimize your prompts.
-5. **Save and Reuse**: Save your work for future use and leverage customizable settings for different AI models.

 ## Contributing